Baru Bian: Political career

 In 1987, Baru had joined Parti Bansa Dayak Sarawak (PBDS) at the beginning because the party was advocating NCR rights in Sarawak.
 In 1989, Baru was elected as PBDS Youth Executive Council member.
 Baru was also a supreme council member of PBDS.
 He first contested against Sarawak Barisan Nasional (BN) governing coalition at Lawas in 1991 but lost.
 After that, PBDS started negotiating to rejoin Sarawak BN in 1992 and was subsequently admitted into BN in 1994.
 One of the condition for PBDS to rejoin BN was to stop raising the NCR issues within the state government.
 However, Baru Bian decided to continue his pursue towards NCR rights cases in court.
 In September 2004, Baru decided to quit PBDS and went to contest against BN in Ba'kelalan by-election as an Independent but lost again.
 The already in leadership crisis PBDS was then deregister on 5 October 2004.
 Baru believed in continuing to uphold the NCR lands among the natives and the need to change the Sarawak state government in order to solve the NCR problems permanently.
 Baru later tried to join newly formed Malaysian Dayak Congress (MDC) to succeed PBDS but its registration never get to be approved for 2006 Sarawak state election, Baru chose to join Sarawak National Party (SNAP) instead to contest again the Ba'kelalan under SNAP ticket but had lost for the third time.
 He filed an election petition to Miri High Court on Barisan Nasional (BN)'s vote buying activities in Ba'kelalan but the petition was struck out on technicality grounds.
 He then decided to retire from politics temporary because he already lost three times in elections.

-Following the 2008 Malaysian general election (GE12) which see the ruling coalition, BN's lost of its two-thirds majority in the parliament and five states to the opposition since Malaysia's Independence.
+Following the 2008 Malaysian general election (GE12) which see the ruling coalition, BN's lose its two-thirds majority in the parliament and five states to the opposition since Malaysia's Independence.
 Baru decided to rejoin politics again to strengthen the two-party system and joined People's Justice Party (PKR) in April 2008, the same time of formation of new Pakatan Rakyat, as a reforms-hopeful informal coalition.
 In 2009, Baru was appointed as the chairman of PKR Sarawak.
 He then proceed to win the Ba'kelalan state constituency under PKR banner for the first time during 2011 Sarawak state election, having defeated the candidate for the BN coalition, Willie Liau, who is also his nephew, by a narrow 473-vote majority.